 - ½ teaspoon freshly ground black pepper

-- 3 handfuls dark leafy greens such as spinach, arugula or baby kale, chopped (about 1 cup packed)
+- 4 ounces of greens such as arugula spinach or chopped kale (about 1 cup packed)

-- 8 ounces about 2 ½ packed cups of leftover bread torn into 1-inch pieces, such as English muffins, bagels, or sourdough bread
+- 8 ounces of leftover bread torn into 1-inch pieces such as English muffins, white or sourdough bread

-- ¾ cup shredded mild melting cheese such as Gruyere provolone, goat cheese, or Gouda.
+- 1 cup shredded mild melting cheese such as Gruyere provolone, goat cheese, or Gouda. (more for the top if desired)

 Instructions

-- Whisk the eggs, milk, half-and-half, nutmeg, cayenne, 1 teaspoon salt and ½ teaspoon pepper together in a large bowl.
-Fold the greens, onion, meat, bread and ½ cup of the shredded cheese into the mixture.
-Pour into the prepared baking dish and top with the remaining cheese.
+- Whisk the eggs, milk, nutmeg, cayenne, salt, and pepper together in a large bowl.
+Fold the rest of the ingredients.
+Pour into the prepared baking dish and top with the additional cheese if desired.

 Notes